mfrances17/appservices-design2-poc/solution-explorer/README.md

-# Keycloak Admin Console UX Redesign
+# Solution Explorer UX Redesign

-> More design is coming...

-This website is used to display the redesign work of the Keycloak Admin Console and collect feedback.
+This website is used to display the redesign work of the Solution Explorer user menu and collect feedback.

 ### What you can do here

-- Access the latest wireframes and design conventions of Keycloak Admin Console.
+- Access the latest wireframes and design conventions of Solution Explorer user menus.
 - Contribute valuable suggestions in the comments zone.

 ### Why you are so important